 This year’s Newport Folk Festival, on the occasion of its 60th anniversary, was chock full of one great Woodstock moment after another — representing, you know, not the real Woodstock 50, should there still turn out to be one, but the Woodstock 50 that exists in our imaginations.
-Imagine a counterculturally oriented festival built on the foundations of (may we coin a phrase here?) peace and music, not hype, randomness and click appeal.
+Imagine a counterculturally oriented festival built on the foundations of (may we coin a phrase here?) peace, love and music, not hype, randomness and click appeal.
 It’s easy if you try … easier if you go to Rhode Island.

 The spirit of musical community has rarely found a better manifestation, at least in recent years, than it did at Newport Saturday night, when Brandi Carlile curated an all-female headlining slot that included women as venerable as Dolly Parton and Judy Collins and as fresh as Maggie Rogers and Jade Bird — or the following night, when a sing-along tribute to Pete Seeger’s peacenik/protest legacy had Hozier alongside Mavis Staples and Jim James dueting with Kermit the Frog.
 Among individual sets, there was enough cross-breeding that you got the feeling that if the festival had just gone on another few days, everyone on the bill would finally have sat in with everyone else.
 (Jason Isbell, who wasn’t even on the bill, came pretty darned close.)
 It was a spirit of collaboration born out of some kind of shared ideal that humility and sharing are good things on- and off-stage.
 Who says we haven’t had that spirit here since 1969?